andrewpeck/gaps-tof-firmware/README.md

 Currently the firmware is built around three separately compiled IP cores which are then integrated together into a common project through the graphical block diagram generator.

-The IP cores can be built with the commands:
+The IP cores can be built with the following commands.
+Note that because the these blocks are constructed as standalone IP cores, they go through the entire out-of-context synthesis process at the time of project creation.
+No further action is required with these IPs.

     Hog/CreateProject.sh trg-ip
     Hog/CreateProject.sh dma-ip